fpereiro/gotoB/readme.md

 ### `B.mount`

 To convert the output of our brick into HTML and place it somewhere on the page, use `B.mount`.
 This function takes two arguments: the `target` (the DOM element where the HTML will be placed) and a brick (the function that generates the liths that will be converted to HTML).
+For example:

 ```javascript
 var helloWorld = function () {